-I believe we are already making progress in many of these areas and indeed the MGLSD will shortly be announcing the award of a contract for the delivery of SAGE payments to beneficiaries.
+I believe we are already making progress in many of these areas and indeed this Ministry will shortly be announcing the award of a contract to a leading financial services provider for the delivery of SAGE payments to beneficiaries.

 The Ministry of Local Government has an equally important role to play in ensuring the successful implementation of SAGE.
 In keeping with its mandate as provided in the Local Governments Act, I would specifically like to highlight the obligation of the Ministry of Local Government to: